Contact Lenses & Glasses Free Vision Correction

 For those who are looking to eliminate the use of any vision correcting aids, such as glasses or contact lenses, they should consider a vision correction procedure.
 Additionally if you have discontinued contact lens and returned to glasses you may still achieve successful glasses and contact lens free vision with a vision correction procedure.

 At the Cornea and Laser Eye Institute, our philosophy, for those with normal corneas, is to provide glasses free vision correction for life.
 We offer every type of contact lens and every vision correction procedure.
-Dr. Peter S. Hersh and Dr. Steven A. Greenstein are among the nation’s foremost experts in vision correction procedures and were instrumental in the development of procedures such as LASIK.
+Our doctors are among the nation’s foremost experts in vision correction procedures and were instrumental in the development of procedures such as LASIK.
 Dr. John D. Gelles is renown for his expertise in contact lenses.
 Whichever glasses free correction you choose, you are working with an expert in the field.

 Understanding Vision and Refractive Errors